-- You may want to include the separate answer option “I prefer not to disclose” after the not listed selection.
+- You should include the separate answer option “I prefer not to answer” after the not listed selection.

 - Optional Open-ended Question: You may include an open-ended question first to solicit further detail and self-identification (in addition to the structured answer selections) or you may decide to ask an open-ended question to allow for unrestricted response.